TangyOrigami/xls-parser/README.md

 3. [?]
 Finish Table widget
     - [.]
 Pull data from db (requires db.py to be done).
-    - [?]
+    - [.]
 Add interoperability between widgets.
+    - [!]
+Remove graph
+    - [!]
+Add OT calculation
+    - [!]
+Pass data to Dashboard widget to print paystub
+    - [!]
+Add way to do this in bulk.

-4. [,] Finish Dashboard widget.
+4. [!]
+Finish Dashboard widget.
-    - [,] There's nothing done on this.
-Heavy WIP.
-    - [?]
-This might be getting scrapped.
+    - [!]
+Dashboard will now create paystub
+    - [!]
+Create paystub
+    - [!]
+Add way to do this in bulk.

 5. [?]
 Clean up code.
     - [?]
 This will never be done, it is purpusefully an unreachable goal.